PrinceIssar/RPSLS_game/README.md

 # RPSLS_game

-Here is my "Rock Paper Scissors Lizard and Spock Games".
+Here is "Rock Paper Scissors Lizard and Spock Games".

 You can choose any option and computer will randomly pick one for itself.
 I use HTML ,CSS and JS. to compelete this game.